How to Dry Wet Work Boots in Dryer (Overnight)

 Outdoors are adventurers.
 Don’t argue because we both know that’s a fact.

 After all, that glorious time trotting through thick forests and wetlands, your boots must get wet.
 “Hello, anyone with an extra boot, mine is all wet?” to your surprise, everyone is giving the “dude are you kidding”-look.
 That means they are in the same troubling situation as you.
 Damn, that must suck!

 But you know what, after reading this article, you will never be in such an unpleasant situation again.
-Whether you still have a couple of days to finish your adventure or got home after work with wet boots and you need them in the next few hours, that’s utterly possible.
+Whether you still have a couple of days to finish your adventure or got home after work with wet work boots and you need them in the next few hours, that’s utterly possible.

-In this article, we are going to show you how to dry boots in the dryer quickly, so you get back to your business.
+In this article, we are going to show you how to dry work boots in the dryer quickly, so you get back to your business.
 But before we get rolling, note that you’ll need a few items close by to avoid going back and forth.
 So what are those things?

 - Your boots

 - And a suspension point(possibly a rack) to hang your boot

 Since there are two types of dryers, we are going to show you how to get your kicks dry with each of them.

 Now, for those with washing machines that double up as a dryer, the process is as simple as tossing the boots into it.
 Unfortunately, the clanking and banging noise as your shoes get tossed about can drive you insane.

 Here’s how you can avoid the noisy bangs-have the shoe suspended in the washer through a hooking element.
 Recent dryer models come with a rack that contains hooks for hanging stuff.
 If that is lacking, then suspend your wet work boots by their laces and after closing the door, tie a knot, so you don’t have to hold them in place throughout the drying period manually.